Written By Om Gupta

 Source: Samsung

 Second Screen lets users use their Samsung Galaxy smartphone or tablet as a wireless extra display for their Windows PC.
 They can either expand their PC screen to their Galaxy device and work on two screens or copy their PC screen to their Galaxy device and control it remotely.
 They can also change the projection modes and input modes on their Galaxy device.
-Also Read: Windows 10 Users Alert!
-Microsoft Will End Support On October 14: What Should You Do?
+Also Read: Windows 10 And Windows 11 Hit By High-Severity Security Flaw: CERT-In Issues Warning

 If you find this feature interesting and want to use on your Samsung Galaxy smartphone or tablet, here is a step-by-step guide on how to use Second Screen on Samsung Galaxy devices.
-Also Read: How to reset your Windows PC in easy steps
+Also Read: After Windows 10 End, Windows 11 Gets New AI Features: ‘Hey Copilot’ Voice And Vision

 To use Second Screen on Samsung Galaxy smartphones, you need to enable the Smart View developer options and then connect your phone to your PC via Wi-Fi.
-Also Read: Government has a warning for Microsoft's Windows 11, 10 users: Here's what you need to do
+Also Read: Goodbye Windows 10!
+After 10 Years, Microsoft Officially Ends Free Support: What Can You Do

 Step 1: Swipe down from the top of the screen to open the Quick Settings panel.